abbyazari/abbyazari.github.io/_pages/publications.md

   *This paper represents the outer planets community's motivation for sending a mission to the Neptune system in the near future.
 Neptune, to date, has never had an orbiting spacecraft.
 A mission to Neptune would advance cross-disciplinary planetary science, including: geologic studies for Triton, considering Neptune as a class of discovered exoplanets, and plasma transport studies.
 For plasma transport, Neptune has large non-dipolar magnetic fields, complicating our currently understood systems.
 Such a mission would represent the next several decades, given the time scale required for these missions, of scientific progress for these  planetary systems, and understanding mass transport at the icy giants.*

-### Inclusive Computational Geoscience Education
+### Computational Geoscience Education

 * **Azari, A. R.** (2020) "A Data-Driven Understanding of Plasma Transport in Saturn's Magnetic Environment" Ph.D.
 Thesis.
 University of Michigan.
 Access on the <a href="https://deepblue.lib.umich.edu/handle/2027.42/155251"> DeepBlue Thesis Database</a>.

   *The appendix of this work discusses the implementation of Jupyter notebooks to provide an approachable experience for students into computation in a course for undergraduate and graduate students.
 We found that Jupyter notebooks naturally provided instructors to embrace a growth mindset style of learning by allowing students to attempt, and retry solutions.
 It also allowed instructors to grade computational assignments for partial credit, reinforcing a growth minded approach to student learning by the instructional team.
-This work was presented at <a href="https://figshare.com/articles/Jupiter_with_Jupyter/11691783AGU"> AGU in 2019</a>.
-Brian Swiger, Alex Shane, Drs.
-Liemohn and Huang-Saad, and myself are currently in the process of finalizing our assessment for submission to the Journal of Geoscience Education.*
+This work was presented at <a href="https://figshare.com/articles/Jupiter_with_Jupyter/11691783AGU"> AGU in 2019</a>.*

 <!-- ## Computational Resources:  --->